andraugust/andraugust.github.io/statmech.md

 which is the same result as in the temperature derivation, but now with $$\langle u \rangle$$ in place of $$U/N$$.

-This derivation is based on a classical model of an atom.
-If we use a quantum model instead we should get the same result in the high energy limit, so let's verify this.
+This derivation is based on the classical model of an atom.
+If instead we use a quantum model we should get the same result in the high energy limit, so let's verify this.

 In the quantum model the atom's energy is given by